 If you don’t maintain balanced water chemistry in your pool, you will also be inviting algae in your pool water.
 When introduced, you need to get rid of it as fast as you can.

-Although the pool algae aren’t harmful to swimmers, they cause cloudiness that gets thick at times that you can’t see well underwater.
+Although the pool algae aren’t harmful to swimmers, they cause cloudiness that gets thick when you can’t see well underwater.
 They are also food to some bacteria, so keep them off your pool water.
 Another thing, muddy pool water isn’t inviting at all –it’s gross.

-What are the best ways to get rid of algae in your swimming pool?
+What is the best way to get rid of algae in your pool?

 Algae isn’t something I would love to see a pool owner dealing with.
 It’s a messy and nasty problem that wastes your time and money.
 However, without a proper clean, you might never get rid of it completely.
 Here I will introduce you to some of the best ways to remove algae in your swimming pool.

 The first and, of course, the best way to deal with algae is manual vacuuming.
 Why?
-Automatic and robotic cleaners are designed to deal with small pool dirt and grime but not suited for cleaning algae.
-What you need to do here is use the best manual pool vacuum and clean directly to waste.
+Automatic and robotic cleaners deal with small pool dirt and grime but are not suited for cleaning algae.
+What you need to do here is use a manual pool vacuum and clean directly to waste.
 Make sure you bypass your filter and prevent any recirculation of the contaminated water.
 While vacuuming manually, pay closer attention to the areas with algae.

 The many ways you can test your pool water for pH and alkalinity.
 You can use a digital kit, a liquid kit, or test strips.
 Balancing your pool water chemistry will ensure your sanitizer works efficiently against algae.
 Low alkalinity or high pH can inhibit your efforts to shock your pool water.
 Ensure the water pH is around 7.6 and 7.8 before shocking it.

-The best way to shock your pool is to use best pool shock treatment and a lot of it.
+The best way to shock your pool is to use pool shock treatment and a lot of it.
 Here you need to follow the package instruction and determine the ideal dose for your swimming pool size.
-I would recommend you multiply that by 2, 3, or 4 depending on the damage size and the algae type in your pool water.
+I recommend you multiply that by 2, 3, or 4, depending on the damage size and the algae type in your pool water.

 For the green algae, you need to multiply the dosage by three, by three, for the yellow or dark green algae and four for the black algae.
-Never use stabilized Chlorine to shock an algae infected pool.
-Using it creates more cyanuric acid that inhibits sanitizer and allows regrowth of algae.
+Never use stabilized Chlorine to shock an algae-infected pool.
+Using it creates more cyanuric acid that inhibits sanitizer and allows the regrowth of algae.

 You can also put your cleaning equipment in the shallow end as you shock the pool water to sanitize them too.

-After all the brushing and the chocking, the killed algae fill the pool with a cloudy blue thing that needs a solution.
+After all the brushing and the shocking, the killed algae fill the pool with a cloudy blue thing that needs a solution.
 What you need to do now is run your pool filter continuously and for a minimum of 8-hours until your water clears up.
-You might also need to add a pool clarifier for speeding up the process.
+You might also need to add a pool clarifier to speed up the process.
 Check if you need to fill up the pool water before turning on the pool pump.

 Once the cleaning is done, the next step is to do retest the water.
-You can use the usual testing methods or use water sampling services in your local pool store for a better analysis.
-Here you need to be sure the water chemistry is well balanced, and the chlorine level is ideal before anyone can get in the water.
+You can use the usual testing methods or water sampling services in your local pool store for a better analysis.
+It would be best to ensure the water chemistry is well balanced and the chlorine level is ideal before anyone can get in the water.

 Lastly, you will need to deep clean your filter.
 What do I mean?
 The last thing you need is a pool filter filled with algae spores that can get back to your swimming pool and bring back the same problems again.
 Deep cleaning the pool filter by soaking it inside a diluted muriatic acid can be the best idea.
 You can also decide to replace it.

-Here is a list of the top best ways you can prevent and eliminate algae from your pool.
+Here are recommended ways you can prevent and eliminate algae from your pool:

-One of the best ways to keep your pool water clean and free of algae is to ensure that your pool circulation system is working correctly.
-For this to happen, you must give your skimmer(s) and pool pump strainer baskets a checkup and clean them regularly.
+One of the best ways to keep your pool water clean and free of algae is to ensure that your pool circulation system works correctly.
+You must give your skimmer(s) and pool pump strainer baskets a checkup and clean them regularly for this to happen.
 It allows the water and your sanitizer chemicals to flow freely and evenly throughout the swimming pool.

 Alongside cleaning the pump strainer basket and the skimmer(s), it’s crucial you clean or backwashes the filter.
 Over time the filtered dirt and debris can clog your filters – give it simple regular backwashing.
 However, the cleaning can differ depending on the type of pool filter you’re using.

-During the swimming season, it would be best to run your pool pump and filter between 6-8 hours a day.
+It would be best to run your pool pump and filter between 6-8 hours a day during the swimming season.
 You may also increase this cycle to 10-12 hours when your swimming pool receives heavy usage.
 Check and clean your skimmer, pool pump, and filter to help keep your swimming pool clean and free of algae.

 If you’re using another sanitizer, you still need to keep the levels ideal.
 You can also come across automatic sanitizer for other pool sanitizer types.

-Another method I know to work in eliminating and preventing algae shocking weekly.
+Another method I know to work in eliminating and preventing algae is shocking the swimming pool weekly.
 Your pool might look clear, but the algae spores might be taking residence and surprise you one day with a greenish float.
 The shocking can handle any algae blooms and algae spores that the sanitizer might have missed.

-You can use pool shocks such as HTH 52004 Shock Treatment or a granular chlorine shocker such as In The Swim Pool Chlorine Tablets.
+You can use pool shocks such as Shock Treatment or a granular chlorine shocker such as Chlorine Tablets.
 These two offer you the best chance to keep your swimming pool clean, level the sanitizers, and eliminate potential algae spores before they can grow.

-You can also use the best non-chlorine pool oxidizer such as Oxy-Brite Non-Chlorine Shock Oxidizer as a potential pool treatment method.
+You can also use the best non-chlorine pool oxidizer, such as Non-Chlorine Shock, as a potential pool treatment method.
 It helps boost the present chlorine levels and make the sanitizer more efficient at killing the algae.

 Once you’ve created a brushing routine, it’s time to find the right brush.
 You need something that can scrub the algae and other dirt off the pool walls and floors.
 What most pool owners don’t know is, the wrong brush can cause severe damage.

-If you have a vinyl-lined, painted, or acrylic pool, get the best nylon pool brush.
-The brush is softer and will never tear tor scratch the pool interior.
-But for the concrete or plaster pools, the best wire pool brush will offer superior cleaning strength enough to pluck all the algae and not harm your pool surface.
+If you have a vinyl-lined, painted, or acrylic pool, get a nylon pool brush.
+The brush is softer and will never tear or scratch the pool interior.
+But for the concrete or plaster pools, the wire pool brush will offer superior cleaning strength enough to pluck all the algae and not harm your pool surface.

 You must never use a metal wire brush on your vinyl-lined, acrylic, painted, or fiberglass pool.
-This type of brush is quite abrasive and can lead to tearing, scratch, or rip of the pool surfaces.
+This type of brush is quite abrasive and can tear, scratch, or rip the pool surfaces.
 Also, take it easy – do not apply excessive pressure when wire brushing plaster or concrete surfaces.

 Once the brushing and the scrubbing are done, you will need to vacuum your pool.
 It’s a fantastic way of preventing algae growth.
 Even though you will still need to filter the water aggressively, vacuuming ensures you collect all the algae remains and spores.

-With all the brushing dislodging algae spores that were clinging to the surface, the spores can settle at the pool bottom.
+With all the brushing dislodging algae spores clinging to the surface, the spores can settle at the pool bottom.
 The pool circulation system might not be able to collect them.
-Using the best automatic pool vacuum or a regular pool vacuum will ensure you eliminate anything that does not belong to your swimming pool.
+Using an automatic pool vacuum or a regular pool vacuum will ensure you eliminate anything that does not belong to your swimming pool.

 At this point, you know what you need to do to kill and clean all the algae from your swimming water.
 But do you know how to ensure any algae that get to your pool is dead and never grows?

 Yes, sanitizers work but not 100%.
-You still need to add the best pool algaecide regularly.
+You still need to add a pool algaecide regularly.
 That will ensure no algae takes your pool hostage.